A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: What counts as a win? Folds and local rope What counts as a win? Folds and local rope

 \begin{quote}

 \end{quote}

-In this case one would need at least 30 measure in each set to be able to find a true difference or a true non-difference with 70\% probability.
-But the traditional cross validations in machine learning are from 3 to 10 folds.
-That is, using the usual cross validation in machine learning, a minimum effect size of 0.4 is very safe - one would not be able to detect differences whose effect sizes are 0.4 or below, if one requires a 70\% of sensitivity and specificity.
-If one is using 10 repetitions of 10-folds as cross validation, one can use \(d_{\min} = 0.2\).
+That is, one would need at least 30 measures in each set to be able to find a true difference or a true non-difference with 70\% probability.
+But the traditional cross-validations in machine learning are from 3 to 10 folds.
+That is, using the usual cross-validation in machine learning, a minimum effect size of 0.4 is very safe - one would not be able to detect differences whose effect sizes are 0.4 or below, if one requires a 70\% of sensitivity and specificity.
+If one is using 10 repetitions of 10-folds as cross-validation, one can use \(d_{\min} = 0.2\).

-The discussion above assumes that the two samples of fold measures are not paired, that is, that possible different folds were used in the evaluation of the different algorithms.
+The discussion above assumes that the two samples of fold measures are not paired, that is, that possibly different folds were used in the evaluation of the different algorithms.
 But if the researchers have control over it, they can use the same folds for all algorithms.
-For the paired case, the definition of the Cohen's D is somewhat different than the one presented in \ref{eq:d}.
+For the paired case, the definition of Cohen's D is somewhat different than the one presented in Equation \ref{eq:d}.
 Instead of dealing with the mean and standard deviations of the two sets, one should compute the mean and standard deviation of the differences between the corresponding paired data in the two sets.
+In Equation \ref{eq:dz}, \(\mu{X_1 - X_2}\) is the mean and \(\sigma_{X_1 - X_2}\) the standard deviation of the pairwise differences of the corresponding folds for algorithm 1 and 2,

 The power analysis for paired samples is also somewhat different, and with the same numbers as before (\(\alpha = 0.3\) and \(\beta = 0.3\)), and using Equation \ref{eq:dz} for the effect size calculation, the resulting lower bound for the number of samples is 15, lower than the case for unrelated samples, but still well above the usual number of folds used in machine learning evaluations.